Jensned/Delight-2/README.md

 --

-* Extract the icon package and move it to ~/.local/share/icons You can now find the theme under Settings --> Desktop --> Appearance ---> Icons & Tollkit theming.
+* Extract the icon package and move it to ~/.local/share/icons You can now find the theme under Settings --> Desktop --> Appearance ---> Icons & Toolkit theming.
 There's a known bug that the icons doesn't shift to a newly installed icon theme.
 You have to logout and login before the change appears.

 * The color file theme you have to import it under Settings --> Desktop --> Appearance.
 Click the Import button.